Towards Flexible Anonymous Networks: Introduction

-The Tor routing protocol also implements the Robustness principle when processing data and control information since its earliest design in the early 2000s.
+Since its initial design in the early 2000s, the Tor routing protocol~\cite{tor-design} also implements the Robustness principle when processing data and control information.
 Indeed, robustness is crucial in a distributed and volunteer-based network composed of nodes running many different versions of the Tor routing protocol.
 Nodes running older versions of the codebase must tolerate messages with extra or updated data formats from nodes running the latest version.
-Note, however, that the Tor project is researching methods to enable extensibility using protocol negotiation instead.
-However, protocol negotiation has the severe drawback of imposing periodic global exclusions of relays that no longer meet the minimum protocol version requirements.
-Recent exclusions~\cite{relay-exclu1, relay-exclu2} have put at risk almost 10\% of relays of being ejected from the network, and the Tor project is questioning their approach to the problem~\cite{mail-gk}.
-At the time of writing, the Tor routing protocol supports some degree of protocol negotiation and implements the Robustness principle as well.
-Rochet and Pereira~\cite{dropping-pets2018} showed that, as a \emph{threat vector}, the protocol tolerance could be exploited to convey information between malicious relays, find the guard relay used by a particular onion service, and allow several active attacks that easily defeat the anonymity enabled by Tor's incremental circuit design.
-Other researchers have also exploited this threat vector, such as fast and reliable Onion Service's Guard discover~\cite{hs-attack06, oakland2013-trawling, dropping-pets2018} or efficient Denial of Service~\cite{sniper14, pointbreak-sec2019}.
+Rochet and Pereira~\cite{dropping-pets2018} showed that, as a \emph{threat vector}, protocol tolerance could be exploited to convey information between malicious relays that easily defeat the anonymity enabled by Tor's incremental circuit design.
+In the same vein, we make the observation that other researchers have also unknowingly exploited this threat vector, such as fast and reliable Onion Service's Guard discovery~\cite{hs-attack06, oakland2013-trawling, dropping-pets2018} or efficient Denial of Service~\cite{sniper14, pointbreak-sec2019}.
 Furthermore, a real-world attack sponsored by a state agency has been observed in the Tor network using the same threat vector~\cite{blogpost-relayearly, blogpost-didfbi}.
+All these attack designs fundamentally exploited some form of protocol tolerance embedded in Tor, which was purposefully engineered for forward compatibility reason.
 Altogether, these developments raise awareness of the role this principle plays in efficiently and reliably implementing well-known theoretical attacks, like end-to-end traffic confirmation.

-We cast the Robustness principle, and engineered tolerance in protocols, as a ``double-edged sword'' that captures both the usefulness of forward compatibility and extensibility and the potential for security and privacy risks that it enables.
-FAN aims to change how we design and implement ACNs by shifting the dependence away from protocol tolerance without losing benefits of the Robustness.